PatientZero-AU/pz-cheeseria-juniors-java/server/README.md

 Either way, the script will download and install the correct version of gradle, and run the build, and start the server.
 The command will not terminate, as it is running the server on the terminal window, and you will see the log output onscreen.
 To stop the server, just use `^C` or the kill technique of your choice.

-The server backend listens on [http://localhost:9100](http://localhost:9100), and you can test it using the built in [Swagger UI](http://localhost:9100/swagger-ui).
+The server backend listens on [http://localhost:9100](http://localhost:9100), and you can test it using the built-in [Swagger UI](http://localhost:9100/swagger-ui).

 ## Developing